valeriagc08/Bidding-system/README.md

 A real-time bidding system that allows users to participate in auctions through a web interface.
 The system consists of:

-Manager Service: Handles auction configurations.
+**Manager Service:** Handles auction configurations.

-Bidder Service: Allows users to place bids and receive updates.
+**Bidder Service:** Allows users to place bids and receive updates.

-Frontend: Displays auction information and provides a bidding interface.
+**Frontend:** Displays auction information and provides a bidding interface.

-Team Contributions:
+**Team Contributions:**
-Nahomy	Developed the Manager Service, set up WebSocket communication, wrote Docker configurations, and ensured backend stability.
+- Nahomy	Developed the Manager Service, set up WebSocket communication, wrote Docker configurations, and ensured backend stability.
-Melisa	Designed and implemented the Frontend using React, connected it to the Bidder Service, and handled user interactions.
+- Melisa	Designed and implemented the Frontend using React, connected it to the Bidder Service, and handled user interactions.
-Mateo	Developed the Bidder Service, implemented WebSocket updates, and worked on handling real-time bid placement.
+- Mateo	Developed the Bidder Service, implemented WebSocket updates, and worked on handling real-time bid placement.

 How to Run the Project:
 The project is containerized using Docker, so it can be deployed easily.

-1. Running the Backend (Docker Containers)
+**1. Running the Backend (Docker Containers)**
 To start the services, run:
 ```
 docker run -d --name bidding-system-manager mafuertes/bidding-system:manager